pfheatwole/thesis/source/canopy_geometry.rst

 Designing with wing sections
 ============================

 ..
-Introduce designing a wing using "wing sections", conclude with the general equation for points on the section surfaces
+Introduce designing a wing using "wing sections"

 * [[There is already a standard parametric method for wings: *wing sections*]]

-* When designing with wing sections, you decompose the design phase into two
+* Instead of designing the 3D shape directly, the wing is sliced into 2D cross-sections and the wing design process is decomposed into two steps:
-  steps:

   1. Specify the scale, position, and orientation of each section

-  2. Specify the *profile* of each section, which defines the upper and lower surfaces.
+  2. Specify the profile at each section, which defines the upper and lower surfaces.

-  **[[Why are these just two steps?
+  [[**Why are these just two steps?
 Why not four?
-Why not one?
-They're all linked together.
-If I'm not defining a "chord surface" then it's not clear that "scale, position, orientation" are fundamentally a group.]]**
+Why not one?** They're all linked together, after all.
+If I'm not defining a "chord surface" then it's not clear that "scale, position, orientation" are fundamentally a group.
+  **Counterpoint**: Gudmundsson says wing design is about designing two 2D
+  components: the *planform* and the *profile*, so I guess his idea of "planform" matches my idea of a chord surface.]]

 .. figure:: figures/paraglider/geometry/wing_sections2.svg